Billions in federal farm payments flow to a select group of producers, report shows - NewsBreak

 Georgia Republican Rep. Austin Scott, who will chair the subcommittee that oversees farm commodities, said at a farm bill listening session last month that he wants to look at the reference prices that trigger payments for row crops but has not expressed interest in a massive subsidy overhaul.

-The post Billions in federal farm payments flow to a select group of producers, report shows appeared first on Arkansas Advocate .
+The post Billions in federal farm payments flow to a select group of producers, report shows appeared first on Missouri Independent .